Week 4 Study Plan

 • Start your summary of Module 4.
 This is the last one in scope for the mid-semester exam.

-Make sure you start preparing for the mid-semester exam
+Make sure you start preparing for the mid-semester exam!

 Assignment (25%)